Skip to content

 Good

 Michelle Good is a writer of Cree ancestry and a member of the Red Pheasant Cree Nation in Saskatchewan.
-She obtained her law degree from UBC after three decades of working with Indigenous communities and organizations.
-Good’s debut novel, Five Little Indians, won a Governor General’s Literary Award, the Amazon First Novel Award, the Kobo Emerging Author Prize, and Canada Reads 2022.
-It was also shortlisted for the Writers’ Trust Fiction Prize and was longlisted for the Scotiabank Giller Prize.
-Her poems, short stories, and essays have been published in magazines and anthologies across Canada.
+Her debut novel, Five Little Indians, won a Governor General’s Literary Award, the Amazon Canada First Novel Award, the Kobo Emerging Author Prize, and CBC’s Canada Reads in 2022.
+She was a finalist for the 2023 Balsillie Prize for Public Policy for Truth Telling: Seven Conversations about Indigenous Life in Canada.
 Good lives in southern Saskatchewan.

 Videos